-Firearms are prohibited on campus or any other facility operated by the College.
-Exceptions to this policy are: Law enforcement officers legally authorized to carry such weapons who are officially enrolled in classes or are acting in the performance of their duties or an instructional program in which firearms are required equipment.
-If the off-duty officer is a student, he/she must notify campus police once a semester.
-A weapon is prohibited from any type of hearing for personal business.
+- 1. Firearms are prohibited on campus or any other facility operated by the College.
+Exceptions to this policy are: - a.
+Law enforcement officers legally authorized to carry such weapons who are officially enrolled in classes or are acting in the performance of their duties or an instructional program in which firearms are required equipment.